-TABLE 2Harvest Adjustment Table Stumpage Value Areas 6 and 7 Type of Adjustment Definition Dollar Adjustment Per Thousand Board Feet Net Scribner Scale I. Volume Pe r Acre Adjustment Class 1 Harvest of more than 8 thousand board feet per acre. \$0.00 Class 2 Harvest of 8 thousand board feet per acre and less. -\$8.00 II.
-Logging C II.
-Logging Condition Adjustment Class 1 The majority of the harvest unit has less than 40% slope.
+TABLE 2 - Harvest Adjustment Table Stumpage Value Areas 6 (Eastern Washington) Type of Adjustment Definition Dollar Adjustment Per Thousand Board Feet Net Scribner Scale I. Volume Pe r Acre Adjustment Class 1 Harvest of more than 8 thousand board feet per acre. \$0.00 Class 2 Harvest of 8 thousand board feet per acre and less. -\$8.00 II.
+Logging C Condition Adjustment Class 1 The majority of the harvest unit has less than 40% slope.
 No significant rock outcrops or swamp barriers. \$0.00 Class 2 The majority of the harvest unit has slopes between 40% and 60%.
 Some rock outcrops or swamp barriers. -\$50.00 Class 3 The majority of the harvest unit has rough, broken ground with slopes over 60%.
 Numerous rock outcrops and bluffs. -\$75.00 Class 4 Applies to logs yarded from stump to landing by helicopter.
-This does not apply to special forest products. -\$145.00 Note: A Class 2 adjustment may be used for slopes less than 40% when cable logging is required by a duly promulgated forest practice regulation.
-Written documentation of this requirement must be provided by the taxpayer to the department of revenue.
+This does not apply to special forest products. -\$145.00 duly pro ss 2 adjustment may be used for slopes less than 40% when cable lomulgated forest practice regulation.
+Written documentation of the dby the taxpayer to the department of revenue.
 III.
-Remote Island Adjustment: For timber harvested from a remote island -\$50.00
+Remote Is sland Adjustment: For timber harvested from a remote island -\$50.00